leon-thomm/Ryven/README.md

 ## Installation

 You need to have **Python 3 and PySide2** installed, plus all the packages that you may want to use in the nodes.
-Some example packages are in the 'packages' folder.
-And you may find example projects in the 'saves' folder that uses these packages. **To start the editor simply run _Ryven.py_.
+Some example packages are in the _packages_ folder.
+And you may find example projects in the _saves_ folder that uses these packages. **To start the editor simply run _Ryven.py_.
 To start the NodeManager run _Ryven NodeManager.py_**, located in the folder _Ryven_NodeManager_.

 Please visit the GitHub page for a very budget tutorial and doc on how to create nodes: https://leon-thomm.github.io/Ryven/